onflow/flow-go/consensus/hotstuff/cruisectl/README.md

 **Discrepancy**
 - As we can see from the figure above, the `Observed Average View Time` (blue solid curve) is just marginally larger than the `Block Publication Delay` (purple dashed curve).
-- `Observed Average View Time` and `Block Publication Delay` use nearly identical temporal reference points (discrepancy is probably on the order of 10s of nanoseconds).
+- `Observed Average View Time` and `Block Publication Delay` use nearly identical temporal reference points (discrepancy is smaller than 1ms based on prior benchmarks of the `EventHandler`).
 - There are some additional computation steps that happen in practise, which we have not accounted for in our description here.
 However, computation can only _increase_ the `Observed Average View Time` compared to `Block Publication Delay`.
 The EventHandler is very fast and in practise we have seen execution times of single-digit milliseconds.
 - Hence, empirical evidence is supporting the following hypothesis:
-  - The `MessageHub` accuratley delays the publication of the proposal by `Block Publication Delay` (type `time.Duration`).
+  - The `MessageHub` accurately delays the publication of the proposal by `Block Publication Delay` (type `time.Duration`).
-  - **However, the translation introduces some errors: `publicationDelay := time.Until(targetPublicationTime) = time.Until(parentProposal.TimeObserved + ConstrainedBlockTime)`
+  - However, the **delay computation is inaccurate**: `publicationDelay := time.Until(targetPublicationTime) = time.Until(parentProposal.TimeObserved + ConstrainedBlockTime)`

+**Possible Source**
+* Golang's `time` package provides the following [documentation](https://pkg.go.dev/time):
+  > Operating systems provide both a “wall clock,” which is subject to changes for clock synchronization, and a “monotonic clock,” which is not.
+The general rule is that the wall clock is for telling time and the monotonic clock is for measuring time.
+Rather than split the API, in this package the Time returned by `time.Now` contains both a wall clock reading and a monotonic clock reading
+  > [..]
+  > On some systems the monotonic clock will stop if the computer [CPU] goes to sleep.
+On such a system, [..] [some functions] not accurately reflect the actual time that passed [..] such as `After`, `Add` [..]
+In some cases, you may need to strip the monotonic clock to get accurate results.
+  > The canonical way to strip a monotonic clock reading is to use `t = t.Round(0)`.